Complaints about a Member

 Cases will not normally be accepted where the case relates to a matter that is over 24 months old from the day the alleged incident took place.
 The only exception to this will be where criminal proceedings have been in progress.

 The independent Regulatory Panel will have a number of sanctions to impose on members who are found to breach the RICS Code and the high standards ARMA expects from its members.

 They will be able to:

 - Require an apology with acknowledgement of a specific action to be taken to remedy a complaint

 - Suspend a member from membership for a specified period and on conditions

-- Expel a member from ARMA
+- Permanently expel a member from ARMA

-My managing agent is refusing to send me their complaints procedure.
-What can I do?
+My managing agent is refusing to send me their complaints procedure, what can I do?

 Ombudsman Services: Property